kdugue/rust-101/notes/rust-lang book/rust-lang-book-notes.md

 **12.4 Developing the Library's Functionality with Test Driven Development**

+- data reference by a slice needs to be valid for the reference to be valid

 **12.5 Working with Environment Variables**

+- `to_lowercase` creates new data rather than referencing existing data
+- `env` standard library module: use when working with environment variables
+- use `is_err` over `unwrap`, `expect` when you don't care about the value

 **12.6 Writing Error Messages to Standard Error Instead of Standard Output**

+- two types of output:
+  - _standard output_: general info
+  - _standard error_: error info
+- `println!`: only capable of printing to standard output
+- `eprintln!`: for printing errors

+### Chapter 13 - Functional Language Features: Iterators and Closures

+**13.1 Closures: Anonymous Functions that Can Capture Their Environment**

+**13.2 Processing a Series of Items with iterators**

+**13.3 Improving Our I/O Project**

+**13.4 Comparing Performance: Loops vs Iterators**